sam16222/sparkv2/README.md

 View some common issues users have identified in our [troubleshooting guide](https://github.com/SiddarthR56/spark/blob/main/docs/troubleshooting_guide.md).
 We list tips and tricks for identifying where the issue may be coming from.
 Issue reports may be linked to this guide if you identify a bug that is a software limitation.

 Need more support?
 Our primary method for addressing bugs and feature requests should be through submitting an issue ticket in the "Issues" tab.
 If you need additional support, please reach out to our development email develop.nak@gmail.com and a member of the team will be in contact with you shortly.
+You can also email the development email to asked to be added to our subsriber list for updates regarding the project's development.